Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: The curvature-dimension condition

+\begin{rmk} In the classical theory of \cite{MR3648975}, starting from a \emph{globally defined} $1$-Lipschitz function on a $\cd(K,N)$ essentially non-branching metric measure space, the authors build a one-dimensional partition of the whole space, up to a negligible set, and disintegrate the measure accordingly.
+Then, the densities in the disintegration satisfy the $\cd(K,N)$ condition, providing the one-dimensional characterization $\cd^1(K,N)$.
+In this setting, there is no need for the additional properties of Definition \ref{def:1d_partition} on the $1$-Lipschitz function $u$.

-where $\p_1$ denotes the projection on the first factor.
-We denote by $\Gamma_u(x)$ the section of $\Gamma_u$ through $x$ in the first coordinate.
-Then, we define the set of forward and backward branching point as
+In particular, given a $1$-Lipschitz function $u:X \to \mathbb R$, we can introduce the transport relation $R_u$ and the transport set $T_u$ as before (with $X$ in place of $\bar\Omega$) and denote by $\Gamma_u(x)$ the section of $\Gamma_u$ through $x$ in the first coordinate.
+Then, we define the set of forward and backward branching points as